 (b) interest accrued under subsection (6) or moneys otherwise lawfully received by, made available to or payable to the Commission.

-(2) Subject to subsection (2a), the moneys received by the Commission shall be —
+(2) An account called the Gaming and Wagering Commission Account is to be established —

-(a) credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985; or
+(a) as an agency special purpose account under section 16 of the Financial Management Act 2006; or

-(b) paid into and placed to the credit of an account at a bank approved by the Treasurer,
+(b) with the approval of the Treasurer, at a bank as defined in section 3 of that Act,

-and the account shall be called the Gaming and Wagering Commission Account.
+to which, subject to subsection (2a), the moneys received by the Commission are to be credited.

 (2a) The credit of moneys under subsection (2) is subject to the payment —

-(a) into the Consolidated Fund in accordance with the scheme referred to in section 7(1)(ea); or
+(a) into the Consolidated Account in accordance with the scheme referred to in section 7(1)(ea); or

 (b) under section 110A(5),